open-ch/pyrene/FAQ.md

 ```

 ## Input components
-Some components in the `Pyrene` subproject are not standalone compoents (`Textfield`, `Checkbox`, etc.).
+Some components in the `Pyrene` subproject are not standalone components (`Textfield`, `Checkbox`, etc.).

-These input components can by used only by a parent passing a `state` - a value - and a `state setter` - a `onChange` function - props to those one.
-In order to demonstrate those components either in the `Kitchensink` subproject (see any example file) or in Storybook, you have to provide a `StateProvider`.
+These input components can by used only when the parent is passing a `state` - a value - and a `state setter` - a `onChange` function - as props to those one.

+For demonstrating those components, you have to provide a `StateProvider`. `Kitchensink` does support this `StateProvider` feature.

 ## Storybook
 The migration to Storybook is still ongoing.
-The reason for migrating from Kitchensink to Storybook was due to the lack of scale of Kitchensink.
+The reason for migrating from Kitchensink to Storybook was due to the lack of scale of `Kitchensink`.

 For running Storybook.
 At the root of the monorepo:
 ```